b1f6c1c4/the-video-editors-render-script-for-blender/README.md

 Based on [*mikeycal*'s script](https://github.com/mikeycal/the-video-editors-render-script-for-blender).

 Modifications:
-- Only Linux officially supported.
 - Works with Blender 3.x
-- More intuitive output files
+- More intuitive &amp; predictive output files
-- No more `_Click_to_Render_` thing.
+- No more `_Click_to_Render_` scripts.
+- Smoothen file/folder overwriting experience.

 To get the script: